stat-learning/course-materials/project.md

 ## Pre-proposal

 Please suggest three topics that are of interest to you to study in this project.
-For each, you should indicate your question, whether it is primarily predictive or descriptive, and a sense of what data you would use (along with a link if you have it).
+For each, you should indicate your question, whether it suggests a classification or regression model, whether it is primarily predictive or descriptive, and a sense of what data you would use (along with a link if you have it).

 An example:

 1. Can we built a model to accurate predict whether a person is a republican or democrat based on their tweets?
+Classification.
 Predictive.
 We will train our model on data gather through the Twitter API from elected officials with known party affiliation.

 I encourage you to think broadly about your topic area.
 This can build off of a neat idea you came across in another class, allow you to delve into the data modeling side of a particular hobby of yours, or a chance to build a tool for something that you're passionate about.